Coordinate Reference System Normalization

 gdf_clean = gdf[valid_mask].copy()

-if gdf_clean.crs.is_projected:
+if gdf_clean.crs and gdf_clean.crs.is_projected:

 areas = gdf_clean.geometry.area